Salimer/TDD-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🎯 OOP school library<a name="about-project"></a>
+# 🎯 TDD Project<a name="about-project"></a>

-As the librarian of OOP University, I've created a user-friendly app to:
+In this project it will implement a class with some methods, but do it by doing test-driven development (TDD)

-- [ ] Add new students or teachers.
+- [ ] New class.
-- [ ] Add new books and maintain their records.
+- [ ] Method that takes one argument, an integer and returns the factorial for that number.
-- [ ] Record book borrowing details, including dates.
+- [ ] Method that takes one argument, a string and returns the reversed.
-- [ ] Easily manage book availability and borrowers.
+- [ ] Method that takes one argument, an integer return a string.
-- [ ] This organized tool ensures efficient library management for a smooth experience at OOP University.
+- [ ] Tests for all of the methods described above have used TDD.

 ## 🛠 Built With <a name="built-with"></a>